 If you do not obtain the consent of your landlord to a lease takeover, you could remain legally obligated for the rent and other obligations under the lease in the event the new tenant does not fulfill them.
 For example, if the tenant taking over your lease does not pay the rent, the owner of the property can sue you for it.

 The reason for this is that the original lease was between you and your landlord.
 By not getting the landlord to agree to the lease takeover by the new tenant, you would continue to be liable under its terms.

 A sublease is not a lease takeover

-Finding a tenant to takeover a portion of the property that you are leasing is referred to as a sublet.
-The new tenant signs a sublease agreement with you agreeing to pay you rent for the portion of the property being sublet.
+Finding a tenant to take over a portion of the property that you are leasing is referred to as a sublet.
+The new tenant signs a sublease agreement with you agreeing to pay your rent for the portion of the property being sublet.
 In effect, you become a landlord for the portion of the property specified in the sublease.

 Put the lease takeover in writing

 Entering into a lease takeover with someone without a written agreement signed by all parties, including the landlord, is dangerous.
-A written assignment of lease that clearly states the terms and conditions under which you are allowing someone to take over your lease is valuable as evidence in the event of a dispute between you and the new tenant or between you and your landlord.
+A written assignment of lease that clearly states the terms and conditions under which you are allowing someone to take over your lease is valuable as evidence in the event of a dispute between:

 Before agreeing to any lease takeover, you should consult with an attorney who practices in the area of leases and tenant’s rights.
 You can avoid costly mistakes by having the attorney review your lease assignment to make certain that it complies with local laws and protects you from liability.